I beg to move,

 We can be proud of our record, but there is more that we can do when it comes to animal welfare.
 The new freedoms afforded by Brexit will reinstate our sovereignty over these matters.
 We can once again do what is right and proper for our nation, our people and our animals, and we can fulfil a manifesto promise regarding live animal exports.
 Once again, I thank all those who signed the petition.
 We look forward to hearing what the Minister has to say at the end of the debate.

 It is always a pleasure to see you in the Chair, Mr Wilson.
 I thank the Petitions Committee for allowing today’s debate.
 As has been said, the petition did not quite reach 100,000 signatures—I think there are about 93,000 at the moment, which is a really good effort—but I am very glad that we decided to have the debate anyway.
 Like the hon.
-Member for St Austell and Newquay (Steve Double), I wish to pay tribute to Janet Darlison, the creator of the petition, for all her work in promoting it and for creating the momentum that has brought us here today.
+Member for St Austell and Newquay (Steve Double), I pay tribute to Janet Darlison, the creator of the petition, for all her work in promoting it and for creating the momentum that has brought us here today.

 When the Minister comes to speak, I hope that we will have a little more clarity on what exactly the Government’s position is, because at the moment that is lacking.
 I am certainly none the wiser having heard the introductory speech, but it is up to the Minister to say where he wants to take us.
 In 2012 I spoke about a ban on live exports, and just last year I supported the ten-minute rule Bill in favour of such a ban, so I am glad that we now seem to be a little closer to a ban becoming a reality.
 However, I feel that there has been some rowing back on some of the pronouncements that were made during the European Union referendum campaign.